This article was written in collaboration with Travelliker.com. Find out more at the end of the article.

 It isn’t an actual trip without there being an instance of me trying to cram in any last minute bits and bobs into my carry-on or check-in luggage.
 It wasn’t until recently that I’d realised how life-saving ziplock bags are.
 Organisation is key when packing.
 Not only do you have more space but you’ll actually know where you’ll be able to throw in that last minute toothbrush or those pair of socks you’ve forgotten to pack.

 Keeping all your liquids in separate ziplock bags also help keep them contained.
-Ziplock bags with cutesy designs are always a plus in my book like SafebetHan version of PVC Transparent Travel Pouch Ziplock bag (S$2.80) or get Clothing seal waterproof Ziplock bag dust bag storage bag (start from S$1.40) if you prefer to pack by outfit or clothing article.
+Ziplock bags with cutesy designs are always a plus in my book like SafebetHan version of PVC Transparent Travel Pouch Ziplock bag (S$2.80) if you prefer to pack by outfit or clothing article.
 Versatile and reusable, I always have a few in my carry-on bag, just in case!

 3. Small Crossbody Bag